An accident — even a simple twist or light fall — can cause a bruise, strain or sprain.

 To treat a minor soft tissue injury, remember RICE:

-— Rest: Reduce or stop using the injured area for 48 hours.
-If your child has a leg injury, she may need to stay off the leg completely.
+Rest: Reduce or stop using the injured area for 48 hours.
+If your child has a leg injury, he may need to stay off the leg completely.

-— Ice: Put an ice pack on the injured area for 20 minutes at a time, four to eight times a day.
-Use a cold pack, ice bag, or a plastic bag filled with crushed ice that has been wrapped in a towel.
+Ice: Put an ice pack on the injured area for 20 minutes at a time, four to eight times a day.
+Use a cold pack, ice bag, or a plastic bag filled with crushed ice.
+Wrap the bag in a towel.

 Give your child over-the-counter pain medicine such as acetaminophen (Tylenol®) or ibuprofen (Advil® or Motrin®) for discomfort.
 Follow the package directions for your child's age and weight.
 If your child is very young, do not give medicine unless advised by your health care provider.